-We learned about the Flying Scotsman, which used to be the fastest steam train in the world.
-Did you know this was designed by Sir Nigel Gresley, who lived very close to our school?
-It has inspired some of us to become engineers when we are older!
-We loved buidling trains indoors and outdoors, complete with coal!
-We even explored our toy train set in more detail, looking at how magnets make the train move.
-We were surprised to see that one end of the train attracted to the magnet but the other end pushed away from the magnet so we could move the train without touching it!
+We explored our toy train set in more detail, looking at how magnets make the train move.
+We were surprised to see that one end of the train attracted to the magnet but the other end pushed away from the magnet (repelled) so we could move the train without touching it!

 Week 4- Travel by road- Trucks, buses, lorries

 This week we discovered the work of the American Painter, Jackson Pollock.
 He was famous for his 'action paintings'; dripping, splashing or pouring paint on to his canvasses.
 We loved looking at his paintings and responding to them.
-We had a go at creating our own Jackson Pollock inspired artwork outside, using toy vehicles and paints.
-It was fabulous to watch the piece grow and the colours mix together.
-We are very proud of our finished piece!
+We had some super discussions about how the artwork made us feel.
+Some of us felt it was 'messy' and 'scribbly', while others loved the colours and shapes that emerged in the pictures.
+Next week we are going to have a go at creating our own Jackson Pollock inspired artwork outside, using paints.
+We can't wait!
+Watch this space!

 Week 3- Travel by road- Cars

 It was noisy in EYFS this week!
 The sound "vroom, vroom" echoed throughout the building, as we learned all about cars.
-The week started with a tour of Mrs Baker's car.
-We looked inside and outside the car to study the different parts.
+This week we had a close look inside and outside a real car to study the different parts.
 We found the engine under the bonnet and where the petrol is put into the car.
 We learned lots of new vocabulary, like wing mirror, exhaust and windscreen.
-Later on in the week, we studied a car from the past and compared it to Mrs Baker's car.
+Later on in the week, we studied a car from the past and compared it to a modern car.
 We were surprised to see it had no roof and only two seats.
 The wheels were very big and white!
 We all agreed that we prefer cars today.

-We explored rolling cars down ramps.
+We explored rolling cars through paint and down ramps.
 This led us to explore different heights and surfaces.
 It was fun to observe how the cars movement changed.
 We noted if the surface was bumpy the car moved slower!

 In English, we continued our learning with the story Whatever Next.
 This week we thought about Bear's next adventure and what other type of transport the box could be.
-We came up with lots of ideas including, car, aeroplane, caravan, camper van, motorbike, speed boat and even the Titanic!
+We came up with lots of ideas including, car, plane, submarine, motorbike and a boat.
 We then thought about where that type of transport would take us to.
 We had so many lovely discussions about what Bear's next adventure would involve.

-The focus transport this week was aeroplanes.
-We learned about parts of an aeroplane and how an aeroplane moves.
-We made paper aeroplanes and explored throwing them through the air.
+The focus transport this week was planes.
+We learned about parts of a plane and how a plane moves.
+We explored throwing paper planes through the air.
 It was very tricky when the wind blew, as it moved the plane backwards!
-We experimented with balloons, ribbons, feathers and other objects that move through the air.
-We particularly enjoyed investigating bubbles.
-We made our own bubble wands, which led us onto thinking about the shape of the wand and the shape of the bubble.
-We discovered that using different shaped bubble wands, like triangles and squares, still made circle bubbles!
+We experimented with balloons, balls, ribbons, feathers and other objects that move through the air.
+We particularly enjoyed investigating bubbles and the bubbles that were made by different shaped wands.
+They were always round regardless of the shape of the wand!

 Week 1- Travel by air- Rockets